Elizabeth Holloway Marston: Career and family

 Marston married William Moulton Marston in 1915.
 She first gave birth at age 35, then returned to work.
 During her long and productive career, she indexed the documents of the first fourteen Congresses, lectured on law, ethics and psychology at several American universities, and served as an editor for Encyclopædia Britannica and McCall's.
 She cowrote a textbook, Integrative Psychology, with her husband and C. Daly King.
 In 1933, she became the assistant to the chief executive at Metropolitan Life Insurance.

-Sometime in the late 1920s, Olive Byrne, a young woman William had met while teaching at Tufts University, joined the household.
+Sometime in the late 1920s, Olive Byrne, a young woman William had met while teaching at Tufts University, joined the household, becoming the third partner in their relationship.
 Elizabeth Marston had two children, Peter and Olive Ann, while Olive Byrne also gave birth to two of William's children, Byrne and Donn.
 The Marstons legally adopted Olive's boys, and Olive remained a part of the family, even after William's death in 1947.

 Olive stayed home with the children while Marston worked.
 Continuing at MetLife until she was sixty-five, Elizabeth sponsored all four children through college — and Byrne through medical school and Donn through law school as well.
 She and Olive continued living together until Olive's death in 1990.
 Both Olive and Marston "embodied the feminism of the day."